 Entergy has applied for a similar 20-year license extension for its Indian Point reactors in Buchanan, N.Y.

-New York Gov. Andrew Cuomo has opposed the extension saying that, at just 35 miles from Manhattan, the reactors
+New York Gov. Andrew Cuomo has opposed the extension saying that, at just 35 miles from Manhattan, the reactors are in an area that's too densely populated.

 Steven F. Huefner, Professor of Law at Ohio State University, filing on behalf of the NCSL, wrote that the court's decision was an inappropriate use of partial legislative record to prove its purpose.